coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2015-10-17-Coffee-Hound.md

 Walking from the Marriott toward the heart of downtown Normal you pass by the backside of several main street businesses, Coffeehound happens to be one of those businesses.
 What immediately jumps out at you is the Coffeehound logo -- It practically howls at you announcing its presence.
 The first time I saw it I knew I had to stop in.

 Today I came in from the front, the place has a great vibe, from the locally sourced art on the walls, the exposed brick and jaunty menu artwork it just feels like the kind of place you would want to sit around and talk/study for hours on end.

-And for 8:30 on a Saturday morning the place was absolutely packed with as many college aged people as older folks like myself.
-If the Coffeehound could draw out the college crowd that early, hell that's a testament in and of itself!
+For 8:30 on a Saturday morning the place was absolutely packed with as many college aged people as older folks like myself.
+On a past visit to ISU we noted how much like a barren wasteland the campus was on Saturday morning.
+A helpful student working at the Alamo graciously explained to us that Friday is when college kids party.
+No shit?
+I didn't have the heart to tell her that I was doing keg stands here before she was born.

+But I digress, the Coffeehound was packed!
+This could mean only one thing, if it could drawn these students out of their beds this early in the morning, there must be something special about Coffeehound.

 From their website [coffeehound.net](http://coffeehound.net) I learned that there are two Coffeehound locations: